 Below are questions that are often asked when schools consult to become academies along with the answers.
-Any additional questions and answers will be added during the course of the formal consultation period.

 The Multi-Academy Trust that we are looking to form with other local schools will be called the Pioneer Learning Trust (PLT).

 At this stage Southfield Primary School, Whitefield Primary School and Chantry Primary Academy will be forming the Pioneer Learning Trust together.
 Over time there will be other schools in the local area who will be joining once the Pioneer Learning Trust is established.
 These three schools have a history of working together and supporting each other.

 The school can remain as a school maintained by the Local Authority.
 However, the government is encouraging schools to become academies and in the face of huge cuts to education funding, the preferred option is for schools to join together to become Multi-Academy Trusts, which are more viable financially.

 We do not anticipate significant changes to admission arrangements in the future.
 As now, the Local Authority will continue to have responsibility for making sure there are sufficient spaces locally and will coordinate the admissions process for schools.

 There will be no detrimental effect.
 The school will continue to offer a broad and balanced curriculum defined by quality and the best interests of the children.
 The school values the importance of the National Curriculum and will continue to follow it closely to support all pupils regardless of need or ability to achieve their full potential.

 The school is not seeking to change the way SEND pupils are supported as a result of academy conversion.

 No. The school name will continue to be Southfield Primary School.